Fine Art Printing vs Online Posterjack/CanvasPop/...

 When it comes to printing, whether it's an image from this site or others, you have options.

 The online services like CanvasPop or Posterjack will only take what you give, and, while it might work just fine for you, some will want to extract the most colour and detail in a vivid or subdued look.
 So the fine art option is there for you, just ask.
+It might cost a bit more, but for larger sizes on the wall, where you wish to show that image off, that may be best.

-Either way -- both methods for printing will get you art for the wall, but we would recommend fine art printing handled by us and adjusted for print, so we know it's going to look great on the wall.
-Pricing is fairly standard, there is no cost to "adjust" the print unless it needs extensive re-working.
+Either way -- both methods for printing will get you art for the wall, but consider fine art printing handled by us and adjusted for print, for your wall.

 Local Services

-Order an Image e.g. Photo Touch Ups Get Your Camera Going
+Order an Image Photo Shoot | Touch Ups Get Your Camera Going

 * site is ALPHA, i.e. still new!